maurosoria/dirsearch/README.md

 ---------------
 Main: @maurosoria and @shelld3v

-Special thanks for these people:
+Special thanks to these people:

 - @V-Rico
 - @random-robbie